GhostLyrics/sensu-plugin-doc-draft/large-example/docs/metrics-third.markdown

 **parameters:**

-- `scheme`: The scheme how to label your metrics
+- `-s SCHEME, --scheme SCHEME`: The scheme how to label your metrics

 **values:**